Alexis Rose: Development

 Alexis Rose was developed by Schitt's Creek co-creators Dan and Eugene Levy.
 The character was inspired by the wealthy real-life stars of programs like Keeping Up with the Kardashians and The Real Housewives franchise.
 The initial casting call described Alexis as a "selfish, ditzy socialite" and a young Goldie Hawn.

 In the original unaired pilot presentation, Alexis Rose was portrayed by Abby Elliott.
 When Schitt's Creek was picked up to series by the CBC, Elliott was unable to commit, and a subsequent casting call was held in Los Angeles.
 According to Dan Levy, Murphy's audition stood out because of the "wonderfully natural likability" she brought to the role.
 Eugene was initially hesitant about her casting because he had envisioned Alexis as having blonde hair instead of Murphy's naturally brunette locks.
 Murphy dyed her hair blonde upon booking the role.

 Characterization and themes

 Personality and personal style

 Alexis arrives in Schitt's Creek as a highly self-involved "celebutante".
 She is often comically oblivious and frequently misinterprets the actions of those around her.
 Alexis is also generous and "kindhearted", embracing the potential of nearly every individual or opportunity she comes across.
 As summarized by Vulture, her presence is "part calculated humblebrag, part genuine warmth, and part rich bitch".

-Alexis wears a "bohemian" wardrobe inspired by the likes of Sienna Miller.
+Alexis wears a "bohemian" wardrobe, which is inspired by the likes of Sienna Miller.
 According to Dan Levy, the character's style is also a reflection of her time spent traveling in New York and Europe.
 As such, she is frequently seen sporting designers such as Isabel Marant and Derek Lam – even when doing physical labor as part of her community service.
 These high-end clothes are meant to serve as a reminder to the audience of the family's prior wealth.